CARING & EXPERIENCED

 A claim may also be brought in negligence, wrongful death or product liability against the airline, pilot, staff and airplane or parts manufacturer.

-If there is a plane crash what law governs, state or federal?
+Q: If there is a plane crash what law governs, state or federal?

-If there is a plane crash, state law governs tort claims brought under the Federal Tort Claims Act, not federal common law.7 However, the United States District Judge will hear the case.
+A: If there is a plane crash, state law governs tort claims brought under the Federal Tort Claims Act, not federal common law.7 However, the United States District Judge will hear the case.

 However, a wrongful death action against a common carrier, charging both common-law negligence in several particulars and also negligence in violating certain federal regulations, may be brought in a state court and it does not lose its character as an action for negligence under state law merely by claiming the violation of the federal regulation and adding another ground of negligence for recovery.8